-Using Suica Card in Osaka and the Kansai Area: What You Need to Know
+Using Suica in Osaka and the Kansai Area: What You Need to Know

-Using Suica in the Kansai Region and Osaka
+Using Suica in Osaka and the Kansai Region

 You Can Use Suica Card Throughout Japan